Alamo Fire (2017)

+Progression

 The fire was located off California State Route 166 near Twitchell Reservoir in San Luis Obispo County in California.
 The fire started on July 6, 2017.
 It quickly grew in size thanks to favorable weather conditions, with record-breaking temperatures, very low humidity, and high winds driving the fire's expansion.
 By July 9, 2017, it had become the largest active fire in California.
 It burned a total of 28,687 acre.
-The fire was finally contained on July 19, 2017. it caused the evacuation of approximately 200 homes.
+The fire was finally contained on July 19, 2017.

+Effects

+It caused the evacuation of approximately 200 homes.
 1664 firefighters fought the fire.
 One home was destroyed and one additional building was damaged.
-The cause of the fire remains under investigation.